UniversityOfSaintThomas/Cascade_documentation/capricorn/site_setup.md

 -   Click to enter the `_shared-capricorn > base-assets` folder
 -   Next click More in the upper right-hand corner and choose Bulk Change from the drop down
--   Property to Chnage > Content Type
+-   Property to Change > Content Type
 -   Check the box for `STTHOMAS DEV: /_shared-capricorn/base-assets/interior`
 -   New Content Type > Content Types > Interior